SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/012-identify-platforms-for-training.md

 ---
-title: "Identify platforms for training that will outlast the project"
+title: "Identify platforms for training that will outlast the project - Task 012"
 layout: tasks
 date: 2025-11-01
 image: assets/images/logo.png